 Elaborate embellishments, unusual shapes or an awkward printing position can leave online printers struggling to position codes correctly on the finished product.
 For example, a printer might have trouble combining the speed and precision required to print consistently into a tightly-defined space that’s too close to the conveyor, and this can result in ink ending up on the belt rather than the product.
 Moreover, premium packaging commands a premium price, so even relatively low-frequency errors are likely to be expensive in terms of packaging waste.

 Whatever the issue, offline coding offers an affordable and practical solution.
 Coding packaging such as cartons, sleeves or pouches offline before they are filled enables them to be brought to the production line ready printed.
-This has considerable advantages for code quality, since coding the pack in its flat form results in a consistently clear, perfectly positioned code.
-Furthermore, where an online coder is struggling and creating a bottleneck, removing the process from the critical path can speed up the entire line and deliver significant efficiency improvements.
+This has considerable advantages for code quality, since coding the pack in its flat form results in a clear, perfectly positioned code.
+Furthermore, where an online coder is struggling, removing the process from the critical path can speed up the entire line, significantly improving efficiency.

-Offline systems take a stack of flat packages and use a friction- or vacuum-based feed system to pass them through the printer and out to a finished stack.
-For example, Rotech’s stack-to-stack feeding technology can pick sleeves or cartons from a stack, accurately print the necessary codes, and place the printed sleeve neatly onto another stack at speeds of up to 400 packs per minute, depending on the application.
+Offline systems take a pile of flat packages and use a friction or vacuum-based feed system to pass them through the printer and out to a finished stack.
+For example, Rotech’s stack-to-stack feeding technology can take sleeves or cartons from a stack, accurately print the necessary codes, and place the printed sleeve neatly onto another stack at speeds of up to 400 packs per minute, depending on the application.

 Switch to TIJ

-Meanwhile the technology used for overprinting coding information has been evolving.
-Until relatively recently, continuous inkjet (CIJ) was the obvious choice for manufacturers looking to print essential data onto a variety of packaging.
+Meanwhile the technology used for coding information has been evolving.
+Until relatively recently, continuous inkjet (CIJ) was the obvious choice for manufacturers looking to print data onto a variety of packaging.
 That’s because early water-based TIJ systems struggled to cope with printing on non-porous substrates.
-The arrival of solvent-based TIJ technology means that printing on high-end consumer-ready packaging is no longer an issue, however glossy the surface.
+The arrival of solvent-based TIJ technology means that this is no longer an issue, however glossy the surface.

 TIJ systems can print at a resolution of up to 600dpi.
-Not only does this provide absolute clarity, but it also allows users to adapt the font of any overprinted information to match the carefully-designed branding on the rest of the package.
+This provides absolute clarity, as well as allowing users to adapt the font of any overprinted information to match the carefully-designed branding on the rest of the package.
 Font-matching may be less of an advantage with dates and batch numbers, but where coding is used to identify the particular product variant inside the package – such as the shade of lipstick, for instance – it can provide a useful reinforcement for the package’s overall branding.

 On the other hand, the colour and print density of TIJ characters can also be varied, so a complementary colour or lighter print can be used if the brand owner prefers coded information to be clear without being too eye-catching.

 In contrast, CIJ systems typically print characters using a 7x5 matrix, which doesn’t provide great resolution and cannot hope to match specialist fonts.
 TIJ also offers more general advantages over CIJ in terms of convenience, cleanliness and cost.
 The upfront cost of TIJ systems has dropped dramatically as they increase in popularity, which the cost of consumables means TIJ can be up to four times less expensive per character.
-In addition, rather than the bottles of ink and messy reservoirs of make-up solution associated with CIJ, TIJ systems use a clean, compact, cartridge-based systems that’s virtually maintenance-free, with no associated spillage or mess.
+In addition, rather than the bottles of ink and messy reservoirs of make-up solution associated with CIJ, TIJ systems use a clean, compact, cartridge-based technology that’s virtually maintenance-free.

 Of course, TIJ is not without its limitations and is not perfect for every application.
 That’s why Rotech continues to work with partners to provide coding solutions based on the full range of printing technologies.